 How distributions from capital surplus will be made.
-Our partnership agreement generally provides that we may not declare or pay any distribution from capital surplus, other than distributions with respect to the Series A preferred units, without the affirmative vote of the holders of at least $66\frac{2}{3}\%$ of the Series A preferred units.
-In the event a distribution from capital surplus is so approved, we may make distributions of available cash from capital surplus as if they were from operating surplus.
+Our partnership agreement generally provides that we may not declare or pay any distribution from capital surplus without the affirmative vote of the holders of at least $66^2/3\%$ of the Series A preferred units.
+In the event a distribution from capital surplus is so approved, we may make distributions of available cash from capital surplus, as if they were from operating surplus.